Coupon (finance): Zero-coupon bonds

 Not all bonds have coupons.
 Zero-coupon bonds are those that pay no coupons and thus have a coupon rate of 0%.
 Such bonds make only one payment: the payment of the face value on the maturity date.
-Normally, to compensate the bondholder for the time value of money, the price of a zero-coupon bond will always be less than its face value on any date(day of purchase) before the maturity date.
+Normally, to compensate the bondholder for the time value of money, the price of a zero-coupon bond will always be less than its face value on any date of purchase before the maturity date.
 During the European sovereign-debt crisis, some zero-coupon sovereign bonds traded above their face value as investors were willing to pay a premium for the perceived safe-haven status these investments hold.
 The difference between the price and the face value provides the bondholder with the positive return that makes purchasing the bond worthwhile.

 Valuation

 Between a bond's issue date and its maturity date (also called its redemption date), the bond's price is determined by taking into account several factors, including: